codingbyfreddish/Portfolio-Project-2/README.md

     * No errors or warnings returned when passing through the official W3C validator.

 * #### CSS
-    * Two errors returned when testing code through the official (Jigsaw) validator: "Unknown pseudo-element or pseudo-class :modal" on line 166 and 177.
-Changed to #modal in style.css.
+    * No errors or warnings returned when passing through the official (Jigsaw) validator.

 * #### Javascript
     * There were 34 warnings when testing code through the JSHint validator.
-35 of them where "const/let/arrowfunction is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)." and 1 warning was
+33 of them where "const/let/arrowfunction is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)." and 1 warning was
-    198	[number] is better written in dot notation.
+    "198 [number] is better written in dot notation."
 No corrections were made.

 * #### Lighthouse Score
     * Checked both main page and contact page using lighthouse (main page left, quiz page right)